|Tel.: 024 7652 2837|

 Senior Teaching Fellow

 Originally from London, I grew up with a love of the ocean.
 I started diving at 15 and studied an undergraduate degree in Marine Biology and Coastal Ecology followed by a Masters in Biodiversity and Conservation.
 During this period, I developed a conservation-based research programme in Cambodia which focused on the appropriate development and efficacy of Marine Protected Areas.
 I then undertook a Ph.D. assessing the socio-economic and ecological impacts of marine management on local communities.
 Throughout my studies, I have been actively involved in the governance and policy arrangements of marine management and assisted in the establishment of a series of MPAs.

 Following my Ph.D.
 I worked at the School for Field Studies in Bocas Del Toro, Panama.
 This involved teaching field-based courses in marine ecology, conservation and the scientific method to undergraduate students from around the world.
 During this time, I continued my work on the efficacy of MPAs and their impacts on the environment, economy, local indigenous communities, and tourism.

-My main research interests surround the monitoring of marine resources, impact assessments and identifying the best means of integrating local resource-dependent communities into the habitat conservation, monitoring, and management.
+My main research interests surround human-ecosystem interactions, and the monitoring of marine resources, impact assessments.
+Ultimately, identifying the best means of integrating local resource-dependent communities into the habitat conservation, monitoring, and management.

 Protected Areas and People: Exploring perceived wisdoms surrounding natural resource management and sustainability.
 Funded by: Warwick GCRF Catalyst fund.
-(More Information)
+(More information on this research project)